GoogleCloudPlatform/rad-lab/docs/docs/rad-lab-ui/ui_deployment/deploy-a-module.md

 Admins and Users are both able to deploy modules.

-Below video provides a quick overview on how to setup RAD Lab UI and deploy RAD Lab modules with the same.
+The video below provides a quick overview on how to setup RAD Lab UI variables and deploy RAD Lab modules.

 <iframe
     width="980"